-Expert recommendations and analysis on the top CMMS Software
+Expert recommendations and analysis on the top CMMS programs

 CMMS also often has crossover with business continuity management, enterprise resource planning software (ERP), fleet management software, inventory management, supply chain management and warehouse management.
-Some CMMS may offer modules that perform the same tasks as these solutions or vice versa.
+Some CMMS programs may offer modules that perform the same tasks as this software or vice versa.

-Expert recommendations and analysis on the top CMMS Software
+Expert recommendations and analysis on the top CMMS maintenance software

 The Best CMMS Software

-No single solution can be said to be “the best,” as there is no one-size-fits-all solution.
-That being said, these ten platforms are the best CMMS software in the industry according to our analysts:
+No single software can be said to be “the best,” as there is no one-size-fits-all solution.
+That being said, these ten platforms are the best computerized maintenance management systems in the industry according to our analysts: